API Reference#

 upload_derivatives([...])

-Upload files in the derivatives top level folder.
+Upload all files in the derivatives top level folder.

 upload_entire_project([...])